chrisbloom7/dotfiles/README.md

 - Did you remember to save all important documents from non-iCloud directories?
 - Did you backup all important files which aren't synced through iCloud, such as Dropbox, Google Drive, Adobe Cloud, etc?
 - Did you remember to export important data from your local database?
-- Did you update [mackup](https://github.com/lra/mackup) to the latest version and have you already run `mackup backup`?
+- Did you update [mackup](https://github.com/lra/mackup) to the latest version and have you already run `mackup backup --force && mackup uninstall --force`?
+(See warning above!)

 ### 2. Setting up your Mac